Examples of RFPs

 Another Example of Request for Proposal

-However, not all RFPs are written to include these items offered in page one of this article.
+However, not all RFPs are written to include these items offered in the above example RFP.
 RFPs can and should be altered to fit the immediate need of the department and project.
 Here is an example of a more detailed request for proposal to help you:

 - Cover Letter